Utilising the Latest Technology & Equipment for Water Damaged Properties

 Specialist Drying FAQs

 We use a variety of systems to extract moisture after a water leak in a property.
 This can take the form of vacuum and high-pressure drying, suction drying and room dehumidification.
+Without proper help and guidance, it’s no small feat drying a house, including carpets and furniture, after a flood.
 Our experts can help determine the solution that will work most effectively and swiftly in the affected property.

 The effects of water damage in a property can be experienced almost immediately.
 As you can imagine, this includes immediate visible damage to walls, floors and furniture, as well as costly and unseen damage elsewhere.